ambassify/parse-js/README.md

 Handles conversion from and to base64 strings.

 - `options`
   - `allowBinary` when this option is set to `true` the `isPrintable` check will be disabled.
-Because of this, any valid base64 formatted string will be decoded.
+Because of this any valid base64 formatted string will be decoded.

 #### .json()